 If an employee works multiple positions but it paid $10/hour for all positions, their average rate remains at $10/hour.
 However, it becomes complicated when an employee works multiple positions at different rates, or receive recurring bonuses, etc.

-Calculating OT Pay for Multiple Rates
+How do I Calculating Overtime Pay for Multiple Rates in California?

 If an employee works multiple positions and reached overtime in the work week, you will need to take the weighted average of their hourly rates to determine their overtime pay.
 Bonuses like an attendance bonus on weekends, must be also be included in overtime pay.